 In other news, my hubby and I hosted a small holiday get-together at our house, I went to a friend’s holiday party, we went to the Christmas Market twice, we saw the Nutcracker and had a peaceful and quiet Christmas at home.
 We celebrated New Year’s Eve at a colleague’s home.
 Due to Orthodox Christmas being falling the second week of January, we had an additional couple of days off to enjoy the holiday season.

 The only setback this holiday season is the post office has been extremely slow.
-I read about this prior to moving here but hoped it would not happen to me (HA!- spoiler alert, all the things I read in other blogs that I thought would not happen to me have happened.
+I read about this prior to moving here but hoped it would not happen to me (HA!- spoiler alert, all the things I read in other foreign service blogs that I thought would not happen to me have happened.
 So take heed, people reading this who are about to join the foreign service).
 A present did not get to a family member until this week, some items I ordered a month ago haven’t arrived, and we just got some holiday cards this week.
 Oh well, I learned my lesson and will mail stuff weeks earlier next year and will tell friends and family to please keep in mind that it will take a good month to get letters and packages to and from us this time of year.

 Without further ado, here are some pictures from this holiday season!!